gajjardarshithasmukhbhai/GraphQL/README.md

 ### 2. Resolvers

 - Functions that resolve data for different parts of the GraphQL schema.
+- Resolver is Provide the Data, and that Data is Co-related the The Schema or Type that we're created.

 ### 3. Queries and Mutations